Communication, Admin & Travel

 - Children should be supervised.

-When the weather is bad, please also allow extra time if coming by car as there is always more congestion during wet weather.
+Please allow extra time if coming by car and the weather is bad as there is always more congestion.

 If a child is not collected at “home time” our staff will follow the following procedures: